Timinator2000/Algorithm_X/13 - customizing your solver/04 - row selection.md

         return val
 ```

-The following override will make sure numbers for a Sudoku cell are always tried in descending order:
+The following override will make sure integers for a Sudoku cell are always tried in descending order:

 ```python
     def _action_sort_criteria(self, node):